 Many people think water is the only way to stay hydrated, but there are actually other ways to maintain hydration.
 There is a term called a hydration index, which was used in a study to evaluate how long fluids stay in the body.
 This study looked at the hydration indices of different fluids in comparison to water.
-It was found that orange juice, fat free milk and whole milk had higher hydration indices than water.
+It was found that fat-free milk and whole milk had higher hydration indices than water.

 In contrast, when milk enters the body, the electrolytes (sodium and potassium) allow for the fluids to empty at a slower rate and not stimulate the kidneys as rapidly.
 Therefore, fluids with electrolytes stay in the body longer than water does, so these fluids keep a person hydrated for a longer period of time.

 These hydration tips are important for cancer patients, especially when combating the side effects of treatments such as chemotherapy, where dehydration can occur from, taste changes, nausea, or diarrhea.
 Fluids that contain electrolytes such as orange juice, milk, or water infused with sodium and potassium are great beverages to drink.